aws-samples/acmpca-hierarchy/README.md

 # Alternatives

 This solution provides a single AWS Region, CA hierarchy with optional cross-account sharing via AWS RAM.
-ACM Private CA is a regional service so this solution only allows sharing cross-account within the same AWS Region.
+AWS Private CA is a regional service so this solution only allows sharing cross-account within the same AWS Region.
 However, alternate usage patterns could be applied to this solution either by extending it or manually creating additional resources.
 Some examples of alternate usage patterns are:

 - A CA hierarchy with the root outside of AWS
     - Subordinates will need to be signed and activated manually
 - A CA hierarchy with some subordinates outside of AWS
     - Use this solution to create the single AWS Region CA hierarchy, then manually add subordinates from outside of AWS
 - A CA hierarchy all within AWS but involving multiple AWS Regions
     - Create the regional CA hierarchy with this solution, then manually add a subordinate hierarchy to the original root CA in other AWS Regions.
-See https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaExternalRoot.html for more information.
+See https://docs.aws.amazon.com/privateca/latest/userguide/PcaExternalRoot.html for more information.

 # Test Cases